-If you are reading this article, then you are already aware that an ERP (or enterprise resource planning) software can help your small business achieve a range of cost, operational and productivity benefits.
+If you are reading this article, then you are already aware that ERP (or enterprise resource planning) software can help your small business achieve a range of cost, operational, and productivity benefits.
 To make this happen in practice, you first need to successfully implement the ERP system into your business.

 Many companies still do not understand the complexity behind an effective ERP integration.
-It requires careful planning and a lot of attention, in order to achieve the target benefits and avoid project failure.
+It requires careful planning and a lot of attention, to achieve the target benefits and avoid project failure.
 In this article, we explore 5 key points that will help your new ERP implementation go off without a hitch.

 1. Start With A Clear Strategy

 Every new venture starts with a plan.
 Choosing and implementing a new business software is not an exception.
 For the project to go smoothly and have the results you are seeking, you must have a clear strategy and plan how to achieve it.
 It is important to know what you can expect out of the integration.

 Here are some steps you can follow: